 Red Nose Day in School is here to help: our free, downloadable lesson plans for Grades 2-5 have been developed in conjunction with Scholastic and provide a fun, engaging way to practice core English Language Acquisition (ELA) and math skills while helping children build empathy and other social-emotional skills.
 Better yet, they can all be done from the living room or kitchen table.

-Activities you can use with your kids right now
+Remote Learning Resources you can use with your kids right now:

 Building Empathy Through Reading